chengkehan/ShadowVolume/Assets/ShadowVolume/Doc/Readme.md

-# Shadow Volume
+﻿# Shadow Volume 0.0.1

-Shadow Volume for Static-Scene-Object of Unity
+You can bake static-shadow using Shadow Volume.

 ### Advantage